|

 Open-Source software is software that anyone can view, use, and modify.
 Including for commercial purposes.

 Instead of being controlled by one company, the code is shared publicly so that individuals, communities, and organizations can collaborate, improve it, or build on it.
-This open approach is the foundation of much of the modern Internet.
+This open approach is the foundation of much of the modern Internet and software as a whole.

 Many of the tools and technologies behind the websites, apps, and services we use every day are built on Open-Source software.
 For example, the Android operating system, the Firefox and Chrome browsers, and even the basic building blocks of websites (like HTML, CSS, and JavaScript) rely heavily on Open-Source contributions.